Hasan Ziyayi

 Hasan Ziyayi, also known as Ziyayi Chelebi (died 1585), was a Bosnian poet who wrote in Persian and Turkish.
 He was one of the earliest and most talented Bosnian divan poets that flourished in the 16th century.
 Regarding his Persian works; he wrote a qasida and fourteen ghazals as well as a qet'a.
-He dedicated his qasida to Persian poets and was well versed in the Persian litarary tradition.
+He dedicated his qasida to Persian poets and was well versed in the Persian literary tradition.
 He hailed from Mostar.